ic-27/stm32f4-spectrum-analyzer/README.md

 ## Overview ##
 This is an audio spectrum analyzer written in C/C++ on the STM32F4 discovery kit using FFT of wav audio file read from microSD card through FatFS displayed onto an OLED screen.
 Credits to [anweshct3](https://github.com/anweshct3/Audio-Spectrum-Analyzer-STM32) for initial project inspiration.
 This project also stemmed from my wanting to learn/practice C++, DSP, ARM, CppUTest, and integrating different libraries.
 Project includes the audio spectrum analyzer on the STM32F4 discovery kit, and an audio spectrum analyzer written in python for the host computer.

+## Licensing ##
+This repository is licensed under GPL-3.0.
+Third-party libraries used are distributed under their own terms.

 ## Task List ##
   - [x] Write audio spectrum analyzer in python
   - [x] Integrate libopencm3 open source HAL